Killing of Brenda Schaefer: Mel Ignatow

-Schaefer and Ignatow began dating in September 1986.
+Relationship

+Only a few days after Schaefer's break-up with Jim Rush, she was introduced to Ignatow by a friend during a double date.
 Ignatow was noted as being significantly older and less physically attractive than Schaefer, but she had been drawn to him due to his willingness to listen to her and financial stability he offered.
 Their relationship was nevertheless described as "frigid" by Ignatow, with the pair only meeting on weekends.
+In spite of this, Ignatow proposed to Schaefer in December 1986, but was turned down.
+She accepted a second proposal on February 14, 1987, five months after their first meeting.

-Ignatow exerted increasing control over the relationship, demanding that Schaefer, who was devoutly Catholic, participate in anal intercourse, group sex, and bondage.
-While away on business trips, Ignatow expected Schaefer to be available via phone at specific times, screaming at her if she ever deviated from this.
-Schaefer's demeanor became more nervous and her performance at work worsened.
-She confided Ignatow's abuse to family and friends, telling them that he forced Schaefer to take "sex tablets", which resulted in her losing consciousness and awakening nude, and that she had once awoken to find Ignatow leaning down at her with a chlorofom-soaked rag, which he claimed was to "help her sleep".
+After becoming engaged, Ignatow exerted increasing control over the relationship, demanding that Schaefer, who was devoutly Catholic, participate in anal intercourse, group sex, and bondage.
+While at work, Ignatow expected Schaefer to be available via phone at specific times, screaming at her if she ever deviated from this.
+At home, Ignatow was easily enraged whenever Schaefer failed to abide by his meticulous rules, such as tearing toilet paper incorrectly or turning off water faucets without putting them in an even position, causing Schaefer to sleep primarily at her mother's house.
+In December 1987, Ignatow became more irritable after he was fired from his job at Rosalco and had to live off his pension of $48,000.
+Throughout early to mid 1988, Schaefer's demeanor became more nervous and her performance at work worsened.
+She confided Ignatow's abuse to family and friends, telling them that he forced Schaefer to take "sex tablets", which resulted in her losing consciousness and awakening nude.
+Schaefer recalled a specific incident during a motel stay in Gatlinburg, Tennessee, where she had once awoken to find Ignatow leaning down at her with a chlorofom-soaked rag, which he claimed was to "help her sleep".
+In the weeks preceding her murder, Schaefer began being less compliant with Ignatow's demands after a friend recommended her the self-help book Women Who Love Too Much.
 At the same time, Ignatow continued to meet Shore for sex, though telling her that he and Shore were no longer dating.
 Shore developed a dislike for Schaefer over being "dumped", with Ignatow continuing to speak more favorably of Schaefer's appearance and sexual performance compared to Shore whenever they were together.